 For several years, Fiona was a regular invited Guest at Dragon Con and many paranormal conferences in the U.S. and Canada.

-Fiona’s expertise in the field led to her being the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.
+Due to Fiona’s ghost hunting expertise, she was the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.

 She’s also been a consultant for several other authors and a location scout (and historian) for TV series.

-Starting in late 2016, Fiona has been working on new books, new (free) ghost hunting courses, and her websites.
-Due to her busy writing schedule, she’s not making as many appearances at events.
+Most recently, Fiona has been working on new books, new (free) ghost hunting courses, and making her websites more useful to visitors.